Novgorod case: 2007

 On April 13, Antonina signed a written agreement not to leave the City of Novgorod.

 On April 18, Antonina was subjected to a complex psychological and psychiatric examination, conducted by psychiatrists and an expert psychologist of the Regional Psychoneurological Clinic of Novgorod.
 The examination decision was that Antonina does not suffer from any kind of psychological disorder now, nor did she suffer from any during the events leading to her being prosecuted.

 On April 19, officials presented Antonina with the charges under Article 30.3 and Article 105.2, item c) ("Murder of a person who is known by the killer to be in a helpless state") of the CC-RF.

-At 4:30 PM on the same day, the Novgorod City Court issued an official decision for the measure of restriction; it was incarceration, as the MCI demanded in his request.
+At 4:30 PM on the same day, the Novgorod City Court issued an official decision for the measure of restriction as incarceration.
 The MCI motivated his incarceration request by writing that Antonina "is charged with an especially grave crime, is currently unemployed, is constantly in contact with her underage daughter, and is living on the same premises with her, so that she is in position to commit other acts of violence involving her child.
 Furthermore, the gravity of the charges is such that one can reasonably suspect the accused of an intent to escape from the authorities and thus to obstruct the justice".

 However, the Article 108 ("Taking into custody") of the Criminal Procedure Code of Russia stipulates that incarceration is only to be chosen as a measure of restriction "if it is impossible to apply a different, milder measure of restriction".
 Antonina was arrested the same day.

 In the evening, Kirill Martynov published the first public notice about the case in his LiveJournal blog.

 On April 20, comments in Kirill's blog and the blogs of his family friends hit the top list of the Russian search engine Yandex, which enumerates the most popular Russian blog posts based on the number of links given to these posts in other people's blogs.
-Other blogs published links to the latter.